dinakaranonline/blog/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 https://segments.ai/blog/pytorch-on-lambda

-## Inference Model packaged as Lamba layers
+## 2.Inference Model packaged as Lamba layers

 Here the Inference model is packaged as part of  Lambda layers.